 Establishment of AcSIR has its origins with the Kelkar Committee constituted in 2004 to review CSIR’s functioning.
 The Report recommended that CSIR laboratories should be encouraged to take on the role of Research University and seek Deemed University status.

-Later AcSIR was established in 2010 (by a resolution of GOI on July 17, 2010) and formalized by an Act of Parliament vide The Gazette of India (dated February 7, 2012) and notified on April 3, 2012 as an Institution of National Importance.
+The AcSIR was established in 2010 (by a resolution of GOI on July 17, 2010) and formalized by an Act of Parliament vide The Gazette of India (dated February 7, 2012) which was notified on April 3, 2012 as an Institution of National Importance.

-It has been set up based on a ‘Hub and Spoke’ model where hub (AcSIR Offices) is responsible for centralized administrative functions.
-The spokes are located in the 37 laboratories, 5 Associate academic centre and 6 units of CSIR spread along the length and breadth of India, which act as actual campuses for different subjects or areas.
-In addition, AcSIR has collaborative programs with other national and international organizations.
+AcSIR has been set up based on a ‘Hub and Spoke’ model where hub (AcSIR-HQ at Ghaziabad) is responsible for centralized administrative functions.
+The spokes are located in the 45 CSIR Laboratories (AcSIR Academic Centres) and 10 non-CSIR Institutes (AcSIR Associate Academic Centres) spread along the length and breadth of India, which act as the academic campuses of AcSIR.
+In addition, AcSIR has collaborative academic programs with other national and international educational institutions.

-The Institute has been mandated to undertake high quality teaching and advanced research in frontier areas of Science and Technology.
-The Mission of the Academy is to be achieved through the students of AcSIR who are doing research in the broad areas of Biological Science, Chemical Science, Engineering Science, Mathematical & Information Science, Physical Science, and Inter- & trans-disciplinary areas of study.
+The AcSIR has been mandated to undertake high quality teaching and research in frontier areas of Science and Technology.
+This mission is to be achieved through Its students, who are engaged in research in the broad areas of Biological Science, Chemical Science, Engineering Science, Mathematical & Information Science, Physical Science, and other Inter- & trans-disciplinary areas of study.

-Currently, AcSIR has approx. 5000 Students enrolled in Ph.D, Integrated Dual Degree Program (M.Tech+Ph.D), Integrated M.Sc-Ph.D, M.Tech, M.Sc. and PG Diploma courses and about 3465 students have already graduate from AcSIR.
+Currently, AcSIR has about 6000 Students enrolled in Ph.D, Integrated Dual Degree Program (M.Tech+Ph.D), Integrated M.Sc-Ph.D, M.Tech, M.Sc. and PG Diploma courses and about 3465 students have already graduate from AcSIR.

 Dr. Rajender Singh Sangwan Director, AcSIR